 7. Keep Time in Mind

 When it comes to pitching your presentation, keep time in mind.
 You want a more formal pitch presentation for your investors.
 Cover all of the elements we outlined earlier.
-Ideally, your entire pitch should last 20 minutes at the very most, and you should have a slideshow that highlights your business plan.
+Ideally, your entire pitch deck template should last 20 minutes at the very most, and you should have a slideshow that highlights your business plan.
 Keep it to 10 slides or less with a host, of business plan images and diagrams to get your point across.

 How Billdu Can Help With Your Product Business Plan